rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 Note that, with regards to type-1 sectioning nodes, the sections must be closed before the declared section is opened (i.e. an issue related to the node event's order of operations).
 Otherwise, the declared section will be closed by the sectioning node's close modifier.
-That is, because the declared section, as soon as it is open, will become the new current section.
+That is because the declared section, as soon as it is open, will become the new current section.

 > case 5 - when entering a node's exit event - (0)